 How much is it?

 R.R.
-Bower is the exclusive sales agent in the United States.
+Bowker is the exclusive sales agent in the United States.
 They have a separate website devoted to this topic: www.myidentifiers.com .

 Can you get a free ISBN?